crisetime/CalculateClientSecurityHash/README.md

 8.Open project in UIpath and run it.

-Note* Your orchestrator must be connected woth uipath Robot
+Note* Your orchestrator must be connected with uipath Robot

 If any problem occured ping me at Vikrant.mnnit00@gmail.com